yasserglez/yasserglez.github.io/content/pages/software.md

 * [pyenscript](https://github.com/yasserglez/pyenscript) &ndash; A simple
   Python wrapper for the Evernote ENScript.exe executable.

-I've also made smaller contributions to the following projects.
+I have also made smaller contributions to the following projects.

 * [pymdptoolbox](https://github.com/sawcordwell/pymdptoolbox)
   &ndash; Markov decision process toolbox for Python.